 Better employee retention.

 The same IBM study also found that employees with the highest experience index scores stayed longer than those on the lower end of the index.
 What does this mean?
-Employees who are having a great experience at work—meaning they feel supported and cared for in all aspects of their wellbeing—are much less likely to look for work elsewhere.
+Employees who are having a great experience at work—meaning they feel appreciated, supported, and cared for in all aspects of their wellbeing—are much less likely to look for work elsewhere.

 On the other end, what does it look like if companies don’t support their people’s mental health?